-If you are customer focused, safety conscious, enjoy work and can contribute to being part of a successful team, then you should think about a career with Qantas or Jetstar!
+If you are customer focused, safety conscious, enjoy work and can contribute to being part of a successful team, then you should think about a career with Qantas!

 Since 1988, Qantas has focused on Indigenous employment and our Reconciliation Action Plan highlights our commitment to increasing employment opportunities for Aboriginal and Torres Strait Islander people across all areas of our business.

-To find out more about our Indigenous School Based Traineeship, University Cadetship, Graduate Program or General Employment opportunities, click on the relevant heading in the left hand column.
+To find out more about our Indigenous School Based Traineeship, University Internship, Graduate Program or General Employment opportunities, click on the relevant heading below.
 If you like what you see, make sure to register your interest online and a member of the Indigenous Careers @ Qantas team will be in touch.

 For more information on Indigenous employment at Qantas or assistance with your application, please contact the Indigenous Careers @ Qantas team directly on:

 Email: email@example.com; or

 Phone: 1300 788 460

 Qantas is committed to promoting shared pride in Aboriginal and Torres Strait Islander peoples and culture and supporting the Indigenous community through the Qantas Reconciliation Action Plan.
 We think it's a great organisation to work for and here are some reasons why:

 - Qantas is an iconic Australian brand with a 90+ year history of safety, reliability, operational and engineering excellence, and outstanding customer service